 1 Credit.
 The overall goal of this course is to help students understand and apply the 3 big ideas of AB Calculus: limits & continuity, derivatives and integrals & the Fundamental Theorem of Calculus.
 Embedded throughout these big ideas are the mathematical practices for AP Calculus: reasoning w/definitions & theorems, connecting concepts, implementing algecomputational processes, connecting multiple representations, building notational fluency, & communicating mathematics orally & in well-written sentences.
 All students are required to complete summer work reviewing Pre-Calculus and Algebra 2 concepts prior to entry in this course.
-Prerequisite: UHMC Placement into Math 205 or A in Pre-calculus with Trigonometry.
+Prerequisite: UHMC Placement into Math 241, A in Pre-calculus with Trigonometry, or teacher recommendation.
+Please contact Ms. Frampton for further information: kaframpt@ksbe.edu.